 - Ensure each batten is straight by using a level.

-Finish off by installing the panel cap moulding on the top using a brad nailer.
+Finish off by installing the panel cap molding on the top using a brad nailer.

 STEP 8: Prepping the trim for paint